gigawhitlocks/emacs-configs/README.md

 [You can read the story of my Emacs environment alongside its ever-changing implementation in its native executable format here](https://github.com/gigawhitlocks/emacs-configs/blob/master/ian.org).

-And all of its history is stored in this repository, as well.
+All of its history is stored in this repository, as well.

 That's pretty neat.